-Smart Money Management Step 4: Build a Financial Safety Net on One Income
+Smart Money Management Part 4: Build a Financial Safety Net on One Income

 Because peace of mind shouldn’t require a second paycheck.

-And no, you don’t need to be wealthy to get started.
+And no, you don’t need to be wealthy to start.
+You just need a plan.

-A solid financial cushion gives you the power to:
+A personal safety net gives you the power to:

-• Feel grounded and confident in your independence
+• Feel grounded in your independence, even in uncertain seasons

 Start with These 3 Foundation Layers

-• Open a separate savings account (nicknamed “Safety Net”)
+• Open a separate savings account (nickname it “Safety Net”)

-• Set up auto-transfers—even $10 a week adds up!
+• Set up auto-transfers—even $10 a week adds up and builds momentum!

 • Use savings from your Subscription & Expense Audit to give it a jumpstart

-Solo Tip: Keep it accessible, but not too tempting.
-A high-yield online savings account is a great option.
+Solo Tip: Keep this fund somewhere accessible, but not too easy to dip into.
+A high-yield online savings account works great.

 2️⃣ Income Stability Plan